-At the end of the burst after the last bit has left the modulator a 'Tx Done' IRQ will be issued.
-At this point it is now safe for the host to change the Mode Control and Modem Mode to Idle (\$C1, Mode Control = \$0000) and turn the RF transmitter off.
+After the last data bit has left the modulator a "TxDone" IRQ will be asserted.
+At this point it is now safe for the host to change the Modem Control and Modem Mode to IDLE (\$C1, Modem Control = \$0000) and turn the RF transmitter off.